Previous Post: Day 3 – Bustard Islands Camp To Eagle Nest Point

 (Note: the Park map is worth the $17.
 You are also supporting the volunteer Friends of French River who produced the map and do all sorts of work to keep up the campsites and increase visitors’ awareness of the history of the area.
 They have crammed an amazing amount of information onto the limited space they had.
 The 1:55,000 scale is perhaps too small to allow for the kind of detail I am talking about.
 Given all the other info on the map there was undoubtedly no space for a blow-up view like the one below.)

 Black Bay is easy to imagine as a route the Montreal canoes (canots du Maître) would have come down; other than a short portage and a bit of lining there is little to impede easy progress.
-The canoes (10 meters in length and about 1.5 meter wide) were the freighters of the fur trade, carrying the trade goods from Montreal to the far end of Lake Superior and then returning with the furs.
+The canoes (10 meters in length and about 1.5 meters wide) were the freighters of the fur trade, carrying the trade goods from Montreal to the far end of Lake Superior and then returning with the furs.

 We stopped for lunch at the top of the Old Voyageur Channel and then started to make our way down.
 The channel is certainly more closed in than the Black Bay we had come up in the morning.
 We got to verbalize more expressions of what a sustained scenic trip this was!

-Having done canoe trips all over the boreal forest area of the Canadian Shield, we figure the French River area is not only one of the most accessible but also has the most day-after-day sustained beautiful scenery.
-A bonus is that very little portaging needed as you paddle around.
+Having done canoe trips all over the boreal forest area of the Canadian Shield, we figure the French River area is not only one of the most accessible but also has the most day-after-day beautiful scenery.
+A bonus is that very little portaging is needed as you paddle around.
 The campsites are mostly terrific.
 This is where you bring a newbie to introduce them to the pleasures of canoe tripping – but in June or September when it is less busy than it gets in the prime summer months.

 Just before we came to the one set of rapids on the Old Voyageur Channel we approached a canoe coming upriver.
 I was initially struck by the paddling technique of the couple in the canoe.
 They were alternating sides every four strokes.
 I remember thinking they were total novices out for a day paddle.
-Their response to my first question – “Where you guys coming from?” – was yet another reminder of the danger of rash judgements!
+Their response to my first question – “Where you guys coming from?” – was yet another reminder of the danger of rash judgments!
 Their response – “We started off in Alberta in May.”
 Whoa!

 We had paddled into Cas and Michael Wild, a newlywed couple from Scotland on the last leg of their epic canoe trip which had started at Rocky Mountain House in mid-May.
 Here it was in late September and they were on the home stretch to Montreal!
-We chatted for a while and then headed in opposite directions, they on to Lake Nipissing and the Mattawa River and on the Ottawa.
+We chatted for a while and then headed in opposite directions, they on to Lake Nipissing and the Mattawa River and on to the Ottawa.
 You can check out their website for more on their epic canoe trip at their WordPress website – The Doctors Wild.

 Up next – that set of rapids around the corner!
 To the voyageurs it was known as Petite Faucille, an abrupt one-meter drop in the river.
-Given the length and depth of their canoes a portage was the norm.
+Given the length and depth of their canoes, a portage was the norm.

 Until recently it was thought that Paul Kane’s painting “French River Rapids” depicted this very spot, turning the sketch he did at the scene in May of 1846 into a painting some years later after his return to Toronto.